-This course will consist of lecture and hands on technique in the use of hybrid drum setups with the Cajon as a major central instrument.
-The instruction will be applied to contemporary rhythms used in Rock, Funk, Latin, Brazilian music and more.
+the use of hybrid drum setups with the Cajon as a major central instrument.
+The instruction will be applied to contemporary rhythms used in Rock, Funk, Latin, Brazilian Harmonic, melodic, rhythmic, and conceptual aspects music and more.
 The class will continue in the development of playing cajon with one hand and adding other hand percussion instruments such as a shaker, tambourine, cowbell etc. Ultimately, the addition of a high hat or Gajate Bracket cow bell/ clave pedal will create a complete hybrid kit.
 This course consists of a weekly one hour lecture.